Core Concepts

 Application Configuration

-The [app] section contains global settings:
+The [app] section in the bootstrap config contains global settings:

 [app]